 Step by step Analytic models creation and usage

 Follow these simple steps to create your Self-Service BI 'Analytic Model' based on your data in minutes.
-Kyubit analytic models are designed to be created with the minimum of user interaction, easy to comprehend and utilize.
+Kyubit analytic models are designed to be created with the minimum of user interaction, easy to comprehend and utilize by any business user.
+Watch 60-minute Self-Service BI tutorial to learn more details.

-If the data for the analytic model is based on existing data from relational databases, create a SQL query that will be used to retrieve data for a new model.
+If the data for the analytic model is based on existing data from relational databases, create an SQL query that will be used to retrieve data for a new model.
 Any valid SQL query could be used to run against SQL Server or ODBC data sources registered in the Kyubit application.
+Using the same steps in this tutorial you can also create analytic model and self-service analytics based on Excel or CSV files.

 Data Definition

-When a source for the new analytic model is defined (CSV file or query), the next step is to define the role of each column in the provided data set on the 'Data' tab.
-Possible definition for the columns are 'Measure', 'Dimension', 'Date' and 'Details'.
+When a source for the new analytic model is defined (Excel/CSV file or query), the next step is to define the role of each column in the provided data set on the 'Data' tab.
+Possible definitions for the columns are 'Measure', 'Dimension', 'Date', and 'Details'.

 Measure